-- Report group and Board only materiality, and the range we use for component materiality. - Provide comparative data. - Explain any normalised or adjusted benchmarks we use. - Explain the concept of performance materiality and state what percentage of materiality we used for the group and Board audits, with our rationale.
+- Report materiality - Provide comparative data and explain any changes compared to prior year - Explain any normalised or adjusted benchmarks we use - Explain the concept of performance materiality and state what percentage of materiality we used for, with our rationale.

-Although materiality is the judgement of the audit partner, the Audit & Risk Committee must satisfy themselves that the level of materiality chosen is appropriate for the scope of the audit.
+Although materiality is the judgement of the audit partner, the Audit and Risk Committee must satisfy themselves that the level of materiality chosen is appropriate for the scope of the audit.